system-transparency/stfe/doc/api.md

 the timestamp is backdated or future-dated more than 12 hours.

 #### Merkle tree leaf
-The log supports a single leaf type.
+Logs support a single leaf type.
 It contains a shard hint, a checksum over whatever the submitter wants to log a checksum for, a signature that the submitter computed over the shard hint and the checksum, and a hash of the submitter's public verification key, that